- How to get your kids ready to face their own financial futures.

 There are tons of handy apps that your child can download to help them set a monthly budget and view where their money is going.
 Show your student how to use a free tool like Personal Capital, which will not only help them set max spending goals, but will also use easy graphs to show them if they’re spending half their budget on drinks and takeout, when it should be going to books for class.

+Teaching kids about money is important.
 Having money conversations with your kids is a bit like flossing: your intentions are often better than your follow-through.
 Let this list serve as your inspiration to get going, whatever state you find yourself at.
 I promise it will pay dividends down the road!